-IDEA’s research and thought leadership has made an impact from Hollywood to Washington, D.C., and around the world.
+IDEA's research and thought leadership in these areas has made an impact from Hollywood to Washington D.C., and around the world.

-How have policy shifts helped to combat piracy?
-What role do search engines and ISPs play in enabling or blocking theft?
+How effective are policy shifts at combatting piracy?
+What role can search engines and ISPs play in controlling IP theft?
 What can firms do to protect themselves?

 Is technology killing creativity or enhancing it?
 How have data and technology changed consumer behavior?
-How has the shift to digital disrupted the entertainment market?
+How has digitization disrupted the entertainment market?